Sanagubari/rainbow-song/README.md

 # rainbow-song

-A song about rainbows in the key of C major
+A song about rainbows in the key of C major.